Vietnam.vn - Nền tảng quảng bá Việt Nam

 In another scenario, the Bangkok Post newspaper commented that the Pheu Thai Party could “turn around” to join hands with the conservatives and form a new coalition, which of course does not include the Forward Party, if Mr. Pita cannot overturn the Constitutional Court's ruling.

-Many Thai scholars also predicted that Pita and the Forward Party would lose the second parliamentary vote to elect a prime minister.
-Dr. Wanwichit Boonprong, a political science lecturer at Rangsit University, told the Bangkok Post that the chances of Pita becoming the new prime minister had dropped sharply ahead of the second round of voting.
-“Before the first round of voting on July 13, the chance was less than 50%, but now it is only 30%,” Wanwichit said.
+Many Thai scholars also predict the risk of defeat for Mr. Pita and the Forward Party in the second parliamentary vote to elect Prime Minister.
+Dr. Wanwichit Boonprong, a political science lecturer at Rangsit University, told the Bangkok Post that the chance of Pita leading the Forward Party becoming the new Prime Minister has decreased sharply before the second round of voting.
+“Before the first round of voting on July 13, the chance was less than 50%, but now it is only 30%,” Mr. Wanwichit said.

-Sharing the same view, Dr Thinbangtieo, a political science lecturer at Thailand’s Burapha University, also told the Bangkok Post that Mr Pita has little chance of becoming prime minister in the second round of voting because most senators are not satisfied with him.
-“The chance for Mr Pita now is only 30%,” Dr Thinbangtieo said.
+Sharing the same view, Dr. Thinbangtieo, a political science lecturer from Thailand’s Burapha University, also told the Bangkok Post that Mr. Pita has little chance of becoming Prime Minister in the second round of voting because most senators are not satisfied with him.
+“The chance for Mr. Pita now is only 30%,” Dr. Thinbangtieo said.

 Nguyen Khanh